 Biography coming soon!

-Programs & Exhibitions Coordinator: Lana Coryell - ext.
+Programs & Exhibitions Manager: Lana Coryell - ext.
 22

 Born and raised on Maui, Lana Coryell graduated from Pomona College in Claremont, CA in May 2008 with a Bachelor of Arts in Environmental Analysis.
 She graduated cum laude and with honors from Phi Beta Kappa.
 She is passionate about environmental stewardship and exploring the ways in which communities can work together to create greater sustainability.
 Having taken Hui art classes since she was 5 years old, Lana believes in the power of the arts and the mission of Hui No‘eau!

-Senior Program Mgr. & Editor in Chief of CREATE: Anne-Marie Forsythe - ext.
+Program Director & Editor in Chief of CREATE: Anne-Marie Forsythe - ext.
 34

 Anne-Marie began as an art student of the Hui in 1981, joined the team as Registrar in 2006, and was promoted to Program Manager in 2007.
 Born and raised here on Maui, Anne-Marie Forsythe oversees Hui programs including the Visiting Artist and Art & Aloha programs, Exhibition and Lecture programming, and all classes & workshops.
 Since joining the Hui, Forsythe has spearheaded the design, development and expansion of the Hui’s quarterly newsletter, CREATE, and has made significant developments to the Hui’s program offerings in terms of diversity, accessibility and quality.